orbitse/Awesome-Law-NLP-Research-Work/README.md

 ----------
 ### Current Project ###

 My current work employs NLP techniques to classify and compare text in Washington state's statutes, the Revised Code of Washington (RCW), and opinions from the Washington State Supreme Court.
-To be updated.
+Project details to be updated.

 ### Future Work ###
-Possible issues for future study:
+Possible areas of future study:
 - improving access to annotated versions of statutes, ordinances, and regulations
 - augmenting legal text with definitions and summaries available on demand as the user reads the text
 - merging related laws together to provide a more thorough summary of the applicable laws on demand in response to a user's question